A Journey (memoir): In the United States

 Reviews in the United States sounded similar themes to those in the UK.
 In The New Yorker, British novelist John Lanchester called A Journey "a detailed account of scrambling, scraping, horse-trading, bluffing, and fudging the way to a deal – a remarkable combination of the ramshackle and the historic."
 Fareed Zakaria of The New York Times Book Review praised Blair for his openness in the publication.
 "When speaking about the challenges of his first term in office, Blair writes honestly and openly," the newspaper said.
 "The style is not the elegant Oxbridge prose that might have been expected of a former prime minister but one filled with Americanisms.
 It is breezy, informal and candid enough to keep the reader thoroughly engaged."
 However, Zakaria attacked Blair's "sweeping generalizations" about terrorism.

 Writing in The Washington Post, Leonard Downie Jr., former editor of that paper, called the work a "notably wistful memoir" and is generally positive about its content: "Toward the end of this well-written and perhaps unintentionally self-revealing memoir, Tony Blair, who was Britain's prime minister during an eventful decade from 1997 to 2007, insists he is 'trying valiantly not to fall into self-justifying mode – a bane of political memoirs.'
 But he has done just that."
 Tim Rutton of the Los Angeles Times also gave the memoirs a favourable review, declaring it "a political biography of unusual interest."

 Internationally

 Reviews from other countries were generally positive.
-Writing for Australia's The Sydney Morning Herald Alexander Downer, who served as Foreign Minister in the government of John Howard, gave A Journey a favourable review: "His [Blair's] commitment to humanity is sincere and convincing, and his personality infectiously amiable with a delightful sense of self-deprecating humour."
-Konrad Yakabuski, a senior political writer for Canada's The Globe and Mail, was also positive: "If Tony Blair has not continued to agonize over the tough decisions of his prime ministership, he does a pretty good job of persuading otherwise in A Journey."
-India's English-language daily The Hindu said of the book, "It is by no means a confessional memoir but a brave attempt with only patchy success at self-justification."
+Writing for The Sydney Morning Herald in Australia Alexander Downer, who served as Foreign Minister in the government of John Howard, gave A Journey a favourable review: "His [Blair's] commitment to humanity is sincere and convincing, and his personality infectiously amiable with a delightful sense of self-deprecating humour."
+Konrad Yakabuski, a senior political writer for The Globe and Mail in Canada, was also positive: "If Tony Blair has not continued to agonize over the tough decisions of his prime ministership, he does a pretty good job of persuading otherwise in A Journey."
+English-language daily newspaper in India The Hindu said of the book, "It is by no means a confessional memoir but a brave attempt with only patchy success at self-justification."